 Stay up to date with Elizabeth on Seventh

-Elizabeth on Seventh celebrates the fabric of the community and individual by focusing on adding amenities, wellness attributes, sustainable features and artwork for all to enjoy.
+Elizabeth on Seventh celebrates the fabric of the community and neighborhood but adding artwork for all to enjoy.
+These key pieces placed at various moments throughout the community enhance the pedestrian experience and add to the experience of the neighbors passing by and people coming to work here.
 These enhancements are core to Crescent Communities' mission - Build Community.
 Better People's Lives.

 Honoring Harry Golden

 Jeremy Biggers, an award-winning fine artist, designer, photographer and filmmaker adds his permanent mural honoring the late civil rights advocate Harry Golden.
 Biggers selected Golden for his public art piece because of his impact and involvement within Charlotte’s community during the Jim-Crow era.
 The mixed-media installation celebrates a modern Charlotte, marking our Caswell entrance at Elizabeth on Seventh.

 Southern California painter and muralist, Jeremiah Kille, unveils a modern Charlotte in his mixed-media installation.
 Kille, a former custom surfboard shaper turned artistic visionary, is known for his complex yet cohesive compositions.
 For the lobby entrance on Elizabeth on Seventh, Kille created a layered mural on multiple architectural panels that blends with the architecture, using graphic shapes as a nod toward Charlotte and North Carolina's nature.